<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • What strategies do you need to modify?

-• What is no longer working?
+• What strategies are no longer working?

-2. Evaluate Real Estate Agent and Referral Partner Relationships
+2. Evaluate Real Estate Agent and Referral Partner Relationships.

 • Where is your referral business coming from?